4,000 Calorie Meal Plan Template for Coaches (Athletes + Hard Gainers Only)

 Calorie cycling inside 4,000 kcal weeks

 Training days: full plan.
-Full rest days: drop the evening snack (about 570 kcal).
-Back-to-back rest days: also remove the afternoon snack (about 573 kcal).
-Keep protein above 220g every day.
+Full rest days: drop the evening snack (about 600 kcal).
+Back-to-back rest days: also remove the morning snack (about 600 kcal).
+Keep protein above 230g every day.
 This cycling reduces fat gain without cutting into the heavy-day training stimulus.

 Frequently Asked Questions